Macrometacorp/jsC8/docs/Reference/Collection/Indexes.md

   An array of names of document fields on which to create the index.
 If the value is a string, it will be wrapped in an array automatically.

+  * **opts**: `Object` (optional)

+    An object containing additional properties of the index.

+    * **name**: `string`

+      Name of the index.
+If left blank, a name will be generated automatically.

-* **minLength**: `Number` (optional)
+    * **minLength**: `boolean`

       Minimum character length of words to index.
 Will default to a server-defined value if unspecified.
 It is thus recommended to set this value explicitly when creating the index.

 **Examples**

 ```js